enginmanap/cuvcuv/README.txt

 		size: Output resolution.
 Required.
 This command must be the first, and should not be repeated.
 Only first one is effective.
 		sample: size 1920 1080

 		camera: camera definition.
-Required. first 3 real numbers are camera coordinates, second 3 are looking direction(auto normalised) third 3 are up direction. last one is an integer, and it is field of view angle, for horizontal axis. only the last of these commands are effective, multiple cameras not supported.
+Required. first 3 real numbers are camera coordinates, second 3 are looking point  third 3 are up direction. last one is an integer, and it is field of view angle, for horizontal axis. only the last of these commands are effective, multiple cameras not supported.
 		sample: camera -10.5 20.5 5.5 0 18 0 0 1 0 45

+		cameraAperture: Camera aperture setting.
+Default is 0, meaning there will be no depth of field.
+The size determines how blurry the forward and backward of looking point.
+DofRate must be set for acceptable results.
+		sample: cameraAperture 0.25

+		DOFRate: how many samples will be used to simulate the depth of field effect.
+The value is subpixel rate, so 2 means 4 samples, and 3 means 9 etc. Camera aperture must be set.
+		sample: DOFRate 2

 		output: filename for png output. if not given, a file with name of scene description will be used.
         	sample: output render.png